poojameledath/REMIND/README.md

    - Developed backend functionalities for managing calendar events, including creating, updating, deleting, and displaying events.
    - Integrated Firebase to store and fetch user-created events, ensuring seamless data synchronization and display within the app.

-### **Pooja**
-In this project, I played a pivotal role in developing the backend infrastructure that supports core functionalities crucial for user interaction and data management.
-I implemented a robust authentication system using Firebase, which provides secure login and sign-up capabilities, ensuring user data protection and access control.
-I designed and developed backend services for managing caretaker and patient details, including emergency data, which involves capturing user inputs, validating them, and storing them efficiently in the database.
-Additionally, I created a comprehensive medicine management system, which encompasses adding new medicines through a detailed form and backend functionality for editing, displaying, and deleting medicine records.
-This ensures that users can manage their medicine inventory effectively.
-It also focuses on enhancing user experience by enabling backend support for editing patient profiles, updating emergency information, and modifying caretaker details.
-A significant feature I integrated is the SOS button, which encompasses several emergency functions: locating the nearest police station, route to the nearest safe place, individuals, and sending immediate alerts to nearby responders.
-This feature is designed to enhance user safety and provide quick access to emergency services.

 ### **Prasitha**
 Developed the initial app prototype design using Figma.